microsoft/ImagineCup/2-Building-a-Team/1. Strategies for choosing teammates that are right for you/README.md

-# Strategies for Choosing Teammates That Are Right for You
+# Module 2 Unit 1: Choosing Teammates That Are Right for You

 What we will cover:
 - Topic 1: Your Team & Your 'Wave'